 Kanguru is aware of research regarding the potential risk of a new class of malicious attack called "badUSB" which focuses on USB technology, including webcams, computer mice, keyboards, and USB storage devices.
-The theory behind this vulnerability is that the USB device firmware (the software code which runs computer chips) could potentially be hijacked by a third party, in order to provide some type of host computer access to cyber criminals.
+The theory behind this vulnerability is that the USB device firmware (the software code which runs computer chips) could potentially be hijacked by a third party, and used as a vehicle to deliver some type of host computer access to cyber criminals.
 Kanguru's Defender® Collection of Secure, hardware encrypted USB drives are completely immune to this vulnerability due to their RSA-2048, digitally-signed secure firmware.
-Furthermore, Kanguru takes great steps to provide other options that protect organizations who may face the threat of this potential risk.
-If your organization has concerns about the possibility of third-party hacking, the following Kanguru products verify they are safe and immune from "badUSB".
+Furthermore, Kanguru takes great steps to provide other options that protect organizations who may face this type of threat of potential risk.
+If your organization has concerns about the possibility of USB devices being used maliciously through third-party hacking, the following Kanguru products have been verified by a FIPS Accredited Laboratory that they are safe and immune from "badUSB".

-The Kanguru QS Slim DVDRW DVD Burner and QS Slim BDRW Blu-ray Burner contains Protected Firmware, which restricts any attempts at firmware tampering once the device has left Kanguru’s secure manufacturing facility.
+The Kanguru QS Slim DVDRW DVD Burner and QS Slim BDRW Blu-ray Burner contains Digitally-Signed, Secure Firmware, which restricts and prevents attempts at firmware tampering once the device has left Kanguru’s secure manufacturing facility.
 This fully protects from any potential risk of "badUSB" or third-party hacking.

 The specific test requirements and the actual test performed by the FIPS accredited laboratory are as follows:

 The tester shall modify all public keys using any method not specified by the vendor documentation and shall attempt to load them into the module.
 The module should not allow any of the keys to be successfully loaded.
 The tester shall attempt to perform cryptographic operations using these keys; the module should not perform the operations, indicating that the keys were not loaded.

 Test and Result